Chair: David Norman

 ESS 471 Administration of Athletics, Physical Education, and Recreation

 Organizing and administering programs in physical education, athletics, and recreation.
 Special attention is given to personnel and program administration in both the highly competitive and the recreational context.
 PREQ: Exercise and Sport Studies major or minors only.
 (Offered on an occasional basis)

 Student-driven independent work to produce a high quality body of work such as paper, report, art project, etc. See On-Campus Learning Opportunities for more information.
 PREQ: Junior or Senior standing.
 Special permission required.
 Offered in variable course credit from 0.25-1.00.

 ESS 492 Independent Study Off-Campus/NSOC

 Student-driven independent study in a topic related to the major completed at an off-campus site.
 See Off-Campus Learning Opportunities for more information.
 PREQ: Junior or Senior standing.
 Special permission required.
 Offered in variable course credit from 0.25-1.00.

 ESS 495 Senior Conference

-PREQ: Senior exercise and sport science major or minors only.
+PREQ: Senior exercise and sport studies major or minors only.
 (Each Fall and spring)

-ESS 562 Current Trends in Elementary and Secondary Exercise and Sport Science
+ESS 562 Current Trends in Elementary and Secondary Exercise and Sport Studies

 Students will investigate a variety of concerns in physical education which will include trends in methodology, curriculum design, student evaluations, teacher evaluation, extra-curricular opportunities, and identification of concerns that could affect physical education and athletics in the future.
-(For Masters of Arts in Teaching Program only, usually in the summer).
+(For Master of Arts in Teaching Program only).